 Generally speaking, unless a borrower decides to refinance their federal student loan with a private lender, they don’t have any control over who their student loan servicer will be.
 That decision is made by the federal government.

-Still, borrowers should be armed with all of the information they need in order to be able to make an informed decision about their servicer, including whether or not they should stay or consider refinancing with a different lender.
+Still, borrowers should be armed with all the information they need to be able to make an informed decision about their servicer, including whether or not they should stay or consider refinancing with a different lender.
 It’s also important that you understand what your servicer is and isn’t allowed to do.

 Looking at both the Better Business Bureau and Yelp will reveal predominantly negative reviews, with complaints largely focused on the company’s customer service, loan collection practices, and lack of communication.